catalyst/l3overlay/README.md

 The subnet range which can be divided into `/31` subnets, and then used to address the mesh tunnels in the overlay.

-#### fwbuilder-script
-* Type: **filename** / **filepath**
-* Required: no

-The location to the fwbuilder script used to build the firewall settings inside the overlay.
-This can be either an absolute filepath to the script, or simply a filename relative to the `fwbuilder_scripts` directory.

 #### this-node
 * Type: **name**
 * Required: **yes**